Club Cross Country Constitution

 - Complete Expenditure Approval Forms (EAFs) and trip budgets as needed.

-- Maintain the GW Club Cross Country social media accounts.
+- Create and distribute the GW Club Cross Country newsletter.

-- Actively work to promote and grow the Club’s membership through other marketing campaigns.
+- Work with fundraising director to actively promote and grow the club’s membership through other marketing campaigns.

 - Keep complete and accurate minutes and attendance at all meetings.